-- (1) Where an inspector has reasonable grounds for suspecting that there may be on or in any premises a particular thing that may afford evidence as to the commission of an offence to which this Section applies, the inspector may - (a) with the consent of the occupier of the premises; or - (b) under a warrant issued under Subsection (2); enter the premises and - (c) search the premises for the thing; and - (d) where the inspector finds the thing on or in the premises and that thing is described in the warrant-seize the thing. - (2) Where an information on oath is laid before a Magistrate of a District Court alleging that there are reasonable grounds for suspecting that there may be on or in any premises a particular thing that may afford evidence as to the commission of an offence to which this Section applies and the information sets out those grounds, the Magistrate may issue a search warrant in accordance with the form prescribed for the purposes of this Subsection authorising an inspector named in the warrant, with such assistance, and by such force, as are necessary and reasonable, to enter the premises and exercise the powers referred to in Subsections (1)(c) and (d) in respect of the thing. - (3) A Magistrate shall not issue a warrant under Subsection (2) unless - (a) the informant or some other person has given to the Magistrate, either orally or by affidavit, such further information (if any) as the Magistrate requires concerning the grounds on which the issue of the warrant is being sought; and - (b) the Magistrate is satisfied that there are reasonable grounds for issuing the warrant; and - (c) if seizure of a thing is contemplated, the seizure of that thing will not disrupt the legitimate supply of ICT services pursuant to an operator licence or radiocommunications licence. - (4) There shall be stated in a warrant issued under Subsection (2) - - (a) the purpose for which the warrant is issued, and the nature of the offence in relation to which the entry, search and seizure are authorised; and
+(1) Where an inspector has reasonable grounds for suspecting that there may be on or in any premises a particular thing that may afford evidence as to the commission of an offence to which this Section applies, the inspector may - enter the premises and -

+- (a) with the consent of the occupier of the premises; or - (b) under a warrant issued under Subsection (2);

+(c) search the premises for the thing; and

+(d) where the inspector finds the thing on or in the premises and that thing is described in the warrant-seize the thing.

+(2) Where an information on oath is laid before a Magistrate of a District Court alleging that there are reasonable grounds for suspecting that there may be on or in any premises a particular thing that may afford evidence as to the commission of an offence to which this Section applies and the information sets out those grounds, the Magistrate may issue a search warrant in accordance with the form prescribed for the purposes of this Subsection authorising an inspector named in the warrant, with such assistance, and by such force, as are necessary and reasonable, to enter the premises and exercise the powers referred to in Subsections (1)(c) and (d) in respect of the thing.

+(3) A Magistrate shall not issue a warrant under Subsection (2) unless -

+(a) the informant or some other person has given to the Magistrate, either orally or by affidavit, such further information (if any) as the Magistrate requires concerning the grounds on which the issue of the warrant is being sought; and licence.

+(b) the Magistrate is satisfied that there are reasonable grounds for issuing the warrant; and

+(c) if seizure of a thing is contemplated, the seizure of that thing will not disrupt the legitimate supply of ICT services pursuant to an operator licence or radiocommunications

+(4) There shall be stated in a warrant issued under Subsection (2) -

+(a) the purpose for which the warrant is issued, and the nature of the offence in relation to which the entry, search and seizure are authorised; and

-- (b) whether entry is authorised to be made at any time of the day or night or during specified hours of the day or night; and - (c) a description of the kind of things to be seized; and - (d) a day, not being later than one week after the day of issue of the warrant, upon which the warrant ceases to have effect. - (5) Where in the course of searching, under a warrant issued under this Section, for a particular thing in relation to a particular offence, an inspector finds a thing that the inspector believes, on reasonable grounds, to be - (a) a thing that will afford evidence as to the commission of the offence, although not the thing specified in the warrant; or - (b) a thing that will afford evidence as to the commission of another offence to which this Section applies, and the inspector believes, on reasonable grounds, that it is necessary to seize that thing in order to prevent its concealment, loss or destruction, or its use in committing, continuing or repeating the offence or another offence, the warrant is taken to authorise the inspector to seize that thing.
+(b) whether entry is authorised to be made at any time of the day or night or during specified hours of the day or night; and

+(c) a description of the kind of things to be seized; and

+(d) a day, not being later than one week after the day of issue of the warrant, upon which the warrant ceases to have effect.

+(5) Where in the course of searching, under a warrant issued under this Section, for a particular thing in relation to a particular offence, an inspector finds a thing that the inspector believes, on reasonable grounds, to be - and the inspector believes, on reasonable grounds, that it is necessary to seize that thing in order to prevent its concealment, loss or destruction, or its use in committing, continuing or repeating the offence or another offence, the warrant is taken to authorise the inspector to seize that thing.